twin-tech-at/twin-tech-at.github.io/_services/digitaltwins.md

 Two meetings, one week, and you will have your <b><span class="text-success">individualized software project</span></b> that you can use to <b><span class="text-success">manage and operate digital twins</span></b> in your unique business context.
 <ol>
 <li>In our first meeting you send us sample data, and we discuss your specific requirements for managing and operating digital twins.</li>
-<li>In the follow-up meetings after 1 week, we present your individualized software project using the following technologies</li>
+<li>In the follow-up meeting after 1 week, we present your individualized software project using the following technologies</li>
 <ul>
       <li><b><span class="text-success">Eclipse BaSyX</span></b> - <a href="https://basyx.org/" target="_blank">More Info</a></li>
       <li><b><span class="text-success">Eclipse MNestix</span></b> - <a href="https://projects.eclipse.org/projects/dt.mnestix" target="_blank">More Info</a></li>